 We conduct our Collective Worship times in a dignified and respectful way.
 We tell children that collective worship time is a period of calm reflection.
 We regard it as a special time and expect children to behave in an appropriate manner.
 We ask them to be quiet and thoughtful and to listen carefully to the teachings and participate fully in prayer and hymns.
 We create an appropriate atmosphere by using music and candles or sometimes other objects that act as a focal point for the attention of the children.
 Our worship usually take place within the school hall, however a number of services a year are held in the church itself and then a larger congregation of parents can join in the worship.
 We also have the grounds to hold worship outside.

 We hold a daily act of collective worship in our school.
-We meet as a whole school every day unless it is a week where we have our class worship.
+We meet as a whole school every day unless it is a class worship.